 There really is no need to be apprehensive about getting your first website up and running on the Internet.

 Especially when you can create a website free of cost.
+But how do you make a website without paying?

-And today’s website builder tools are very easy to use and you don’t need to know any HTML coding.
+By using a free website builders.
+Today’s website builder tools are very easy to use and you don’t need to know any HTML coding.
 They are extremely user-friendly using drag and drop functionality a WYSIWYG text editing (like Microsoft Word).

 - How to create a website for free using a website builder.